nancchan/saas-customer-onboarding-business-systems/documentation/data_quality_report.md

 - Data imports
 - Customer onboarding outcomes

----

 ## Final Outcome

-The customer dataset was reviewed for duplicate records, missing information, email formatting, and data structure before CRM processing.
+The customer dataset was reviewed for duplicate records, missing information, and data structure before CRM processing.

 The final dataset contains **16 unique customer records** and was prepared for: